wgalbraith/280/docs_student/stats-exercises.md

 ## 14) Does spending on advertising increase sales?
 Use *Advertising* as explanatory variable and *Sales* as the response variable.

 ## 15) How does the voltage across a discharging capacitor change over time?
 Use *Time* as explanatory variable and *Voltage* as the response variable.

 ---

-# For Exercises 16 and 17,  Follow the procedure laid out in the example in the Transforming Quantiative Relationships reading to improve the two non linear relationships from #14 and #15 using a natural log transformation applied to the response variable.
+# For Exercises 16-18,  Follow the procedure laid out in the example in the Transforming Quantiative Relationships reading to improve the two non linear relationships.
 You should include the following:

--(a) A regression equation.
+(a) A regression equation.

--(b) A residual plot, and a discusssion of the plot.
+(b) A residual plot, and a discusssion of the plot.
 Do any residual issues persist?

--(c) Using your regression equation.
+(c) Using your regression equation.
 Predict the response variable when the explantory variable is equal to 5.

--(d) Report the correlation.
+(d) Report the correlation.
 Interpret the value of $r$ in the context of the problem.

-# 16) Use *Time* as explanatory variable and $\ln(Voltage}$ as the response.
+## 16) Use *Time* as explanatory variable and $\ln(Voltage)$ as the response.

-# 17) Use *Advrtising* as explanatory variable and $\ln(Sales}$ as the response.
+## 17) Use *Advertising* as explanatory variable and $\ln(Sales)$ as the response.

-# 18
+# 18)

--->